 LoudMax is available as VST 2.4 Plugin for Windows and Mac OS X, Audio Unit Plugin for Mac OS X, LADSPA Plugin for Linux x86 and as Winamp Plugin.

-The Mac OS X Plugins are "Universal Binaries" with support for Intel Mac and Power PC.
+The Mac OS X Plugins are "Universal Binaries" with support for Intel Mac.

 The Audio Unit version was built with Symbiosis from NuEdge Development.

-The Winamp Plugin supports 5.1 Surround.
+The Winamp Plugin also supports 5.1 surround.
 Built-in stereo overdrive protection avoids distortions in a subsequent stereo downmix.